ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.

-Incident Server will monitor the status of the network incident, if the faults are fixed, the Incident Server will update the status of network incident to 'cleared', and report the updated network incident to the client.
+Incident Server monitors the status of the network incident, if the faults are fixed, the Incident Server will update the status of network incident to 'cleared', and report the updated network incident to the client.